 Personal Website »

 Professor Winfree's research involves theoretical and experimental aspects of molecular programming.
 Models of computation are developed that incorporate essential features of molecular folding, molecular self-assembly, biochemical circuits, and molecular robotics.
-These models are studied to determine their expressiveness for programming behaviors such as memory, behavior, and morphogenesis.
+These models are studied to determine their expressiveness for programming molecular-level tasks including decision-making, memory, behavior, and morphogenesis.
 Methods for compiling abstract molecular programs into actual molecules are developed and tested in the laboratory.

 List of Research Areas

-molecular programming, DNA nanotechnology, DNA Computing, nucleic acid systems, biophysics, complexity theory, programming languages and compilers, evolutionary systems
+molecular programming, DNA nanotechnology, DNA computing, cell-free biochemical circuits, nucleic acid systems, biophysics, complexity theory, programming languages and compilers, evolutionary systems

 Center for Biological Circuit Design, The Kavli Nanoscience Institute, Center for the Physics of Information, Center for the Mathematics of Information